mkumar73/beckernick.github.io/_posts/2016-07-24-deep-learning.markdown

   image: "google-deepmind-artificial-intelligence-2-970x0-970x646.jpg"
 ---

-this is a test post 2.0
+this is my 1st post